dsaunders11/nbaStats/README.md

 ## Use

-To use the statline predictor without downloading the code, go to https://share.streamlit.io/dsaunders11/nbastats/main/operate.py
+To use the statline predictor without downloading the code, go to (under maintenance)

 Note: Allow time for dependencies to load on first use.